pkane2001/Distort/docs/earful.md

 * To jump quickly to any point in the test, use the horizontal slider control labeled Current Point
 * When at the desired test frequency, Earful will automatically start issuing the selected sounds, interrupted by a short period of silence
 * If you can't hear the tones, try increasing the volume by pressing the Up arrow.
 If the tones are loud, press the Down button until they become barely audible
+* You can use the volume slider on the right to quickly adjust the volume if the current setting is too far off.
+BUT PLEASE BE CAREFUL WHEN ADJUSTING UP, as you may accidentally jump to a point that's very loud.
+The slider will not allow setting the volume above the maximum setting specified at the start
 * Keep pressing up or down buttons until you get to the point where the tones are hard to hear.
 If you push the down arrow once at this point and the tones become inaudible -- congratulations!
 You've found the lowest threshold of hearing for this frequency.
 Move on to the next frequency by pressing the Right button.
+*
 * You can always go back and re-test any of the points you've already measured, just press the Left button to go back.
 * Continue through all the points in the test.
 When completed, you'll see your lowest audibility threshold curve in the plot.